 Introductory Studies in Tenor and Alto Clef -

-tenor and alto clef quickly and effectively.
-Using a system of "guidepost
+help teach tenor and alto clef quickly and effectively.
+Using a system

-notes," students learn a few easily recognizable pitches and then progress
+of "guidepost notes," students learn a few easily recognizable pitches

 Special sections are devoted to the skills of reading B-flat treble clef and bass clef transposed as tenor clef down an octave.
 Unlike other popular methods, these original exercises and etudes avoid rote learning and "playing by ear."